saumya316git/Covid-19/README.md

-This is a tableau workbook containing dashboards on the topic corona virus.
+This is a tableau workbook containing dashboards on corona virus as of May 2020.
 World Dataset :-https://www.kaggle.com/imdevskp/corona-virus-report